4 Best Dutch Ovens, Tested by Food Network Kitchen

 Things to Consider When Buying a Dutch Oven

 Shape: Most classic Dutch ovens come in round and oval shapes.
 If you’ll use it mostly for soups, stews and standard-sized roasts, a round Dutch oven will suit you.
 If you plan to roast whole chickens, braise turkey legs or cook other large cuts of meat, an oval shape may work better for you.
+If you only have room for one oven, we feel a round Dutch oven is most versatile.

 Slope of the Sides: In addition to oval or round, we also noticed the slope of the sides of the oven mattered in testing.
 A few ovens were designed with sides that sloped in a bit, which left a smaller base area for browning meat.
 We preferred ovens with straight sides, and all of our favorite ovens reflect that.

 Color: In testing, we noticed the interior color of the Dutch ovens mattered.
 Most Dutch ovens have a cream-colored enamel-coated interior, however, we did test others with black and grey interiors.
 Darker colors made it harder to caramelize onions accurately and determine browning.
-Plus, we felt the cream color was most pleasing from kitchen to table.

 No big surprise that the company famous for its cast iron skillets has its enameled cast iron Dutch oven game down.
 We love this Lodge Dutch oven for most people because of its affordability, durability and quality cooking.